-Venturing into opinion corner here: Thompson can point to the trophies he has won in the past; as well as to bad luck in losing players he undoubtedly would have wanted to keep (O’Connor, Armstrong, Neiley) and some bad luck with injuries to key players.
+Venturing into opinion corner here: Thompson can point to the trophies he has won in the past; as well as to losing players he undoubtedly would have wanted to keep (O’Connor, Armstrong, Neiley) and some bad luck with injuries to key players.

 However, it was time for him to go – and he probably should have gone at the end of last year; when there were already questions from some sections of the support about the team’s competitiveness, recruitment hit-rate and some surprising selection choices.

-It became quickly apparent that the gulf between the two teams has never been wider, with many recruitment decisions highly questionable (not just the Rupert Brothers, let go after a mere six games); and while it certainly takes time to gel a new team it rarely felt like any progress was being made at all – the bright spark of the Nottingham result instantly doused in Coventry being the most recent – and fatal – example.
+It became quickly apparent that the gulf between the two teams has never been wider, and many recruitment decisions highly questionable (not just the Rupert Brothers, let go after a mere six games); and while it certainly takes time to gel a new team it rarely felt like any progress was being made at all – the bright spark of the Nottingham result instantly doused in Coventry being the most recent – and fatal – example.

-Thompson also appeared to be doing anything but engender a sense of team spirit or to raise confidence with many post-match attacks on players – many of which he himself had just recruited – which only looped back to questions over recruitment strategy and man management as confidence levels seemed to drop to new lows.
+Thompson also appeared to be doing anything but engender a sense of team spirit or to raise confidence with frequent post-match attacks on players – many of whom he himself had just recruited – which only fuelled questions over recruitment strategy and man management skills as confidence levels seemed to drop to new lows.
 Results were not only poor but more concerns were raised about tactics and predictable play, to the increasing frustration of fans.